Otoplasty

 Am I a Candidate for Otoplasty?

-Adults as well as children are both excellent candidates for otoplasty surgery.
+Adults as well as children are both candidates for otoplasty surgery.
 Otoplasty is performed for cosmetic reasons only and will not affect a patient’s hearing.
-Some adults have been unhappy with their ears for a long time and choose to have otoplasty later in life.
-Parents will often seek correction for their children at a young age, to help them feel confident in their appearance and prevent teasing or bullying.
 Children are typically considered candidates around five years of age, by this time the ears have matured and the cartilage is of adult size.
 To determine if you are a good candidate for ear surgery, Dr. Choroomi will review your medical history and perform an examination during your consultation.

 Otoplasty Consultation with Dr Choroomi